-• PRDOH will be the administering entity for the SIH Program.
-In this role, PRDOH will administer NOFA processes to solicit and select proposals.
-PRDOH will execute Subrecipient Agreements (SRA) with selected entities and monitor performance throughout the grant.
-Prior to executing an SRA, PRDOH will evaluate each selected NGO's capacity to effectively manage the funds through a capacity assessment.
+PRDOH will be the administering entity for the SIH Program.
+In this role, PRDOH will administered NOFA processes to solicit and select proposals.
+PRDOH will executed Subrecipient Agreements (SRA) with selected entities and will monitor performance throughout the grant.
+Prior to executing an SRA, PRDOH will evaluated each selected NGO's capacity to effectively manage the funds through a capacity assessment.
 The SRA may include specific terms and conditions which reflect PRDOH's capacity assessment of the entity.